 But if you're maybe Alcaida, then the CIA can wiretap you (without a warrant).

 If you access any computer, you are a bad guy, you are committing a crime...
-If you made a loss of 5000$ and higher, the company can sue you.
+If you made a loss of $5000 and higher, I can sue you.